abhishekarya1/Hash-Define-myNotes/content/spring-boot/concepts.md

 ### Drawbacks of Field-Based Injection
 1. **Field-based injection is slower**: it uses Reflection internally which is slower than other ways of injection.

-2. **Makes it harder to write tests**: if the class under test has other class dependencies (composition), we often use `@InjectMocks` to inject mocked instances of those dependencies into the instance of class under test (since `@Autowired` DI doesn't work in slice tests).
+2. **Makes it harder to write tests**: if the class under test has other class dependencies (composition), we often use `@InjectMocks` to inject mocked instances of those dependencies into the instance of class under test.
 A better way is to create dependency class instances manually and pass them calling the injected class's constructor (or setter) so that there is no `NullPointerException` later on when the dependency's method is called in the test run (no early detection of `null` dependencies).

 3. **Circular dependencies issue**: there is no way for early detection of circular dependencies if we use field-based injection.
 Such circular code leads to application startup error.